lukacspapp/SEI-Project-3/README.md

 # Tokenizer

 A MERN-Stack NFT E-commerce app.
-Users can view, buy and upload their own nft.
-Once a user is registered they can uploadand edit thier nft.
-All nfts has their own price charts so users can follow price fluctuations of all nfts.
+Users can view, buy and upload their own NFT.
+Once a user is registered they can upload and edit their NFT.
+All NFTs have their own price charts so users can follow the price fluctuations of all NFTs.

 [<img src="https://i.imgur.com/qlCRYXF.png"  alt="linkedin">](https://tokenizer-nft.herokuapp.com/)